Updated July 7, 2023

 Q4.
 What is the Solution to Stagflation?

-Answer: Stagflation cannot be cured completely.
-However, attempts can be made to increase productivity to a level where it will result in more growth without more inflation.
+Answer: Stagflation cannot get cured completely.
+One can try to increase productivity to a level that will result in more growth without more inflation.
 As a result, it would be possible to strengthen monetary policy and control the inflationary element of stagflation.

 This article explains everything about Stagflation.
-To know more about related topics, visit the following links:
+To learn more about related topics, visit the following links: